-In Sudan, marriage is governed by codified Sharia law, under the Muslim Personal Law Act of Sudan, 1991.
+In Sudan, marriage is governed by codified Islamic family law, under the 1991 Personal Status Law for Muslims.
 The minimum age for marriage is defined as both parties having reached puberty.
 According to the law, both parties have to consent to marriage; however, the woman needs permission from a male guardian to validate the marriage.
+Article 51 of the Personal Status Law for Muslims indicates that men are the family breadwinners, while Article 52 states that women must obey their husbands.
 The husband is obliged to give the bride a dowry and the law stipulates that the dowry is the property of the wife and her family.

-By law, parental authority is granted solely to fathers and men have the legal status of head of the family.
-In the event of divorce, under Sharia law, young children usually remain with their mothers, but custody automatically reverts to fathers when sons reach the age of 7 years and daughters reach 9 years.
+By law, parental authority is granted solely to fathers and, as indicated above, men have the legal status of head of the family.
+In the event of divorce, under Islamic and Coptic family law, young children usually remain with their mothers, but custody automatically reverts to fathers when sons reach the age of 7 years and daughters reach 9 years.
 Once these ages have been reached, the courts can order custody arrangements to be altered ‘in the best interests of the child’; however, if a woman remarries, custody automatically reverts to the father.
 Available literature on customary law suggests that women have no custody rights of their children following divorce, while Christian women have the same rights as Muslim women.

-Under Sharia law women have inheritance rights.
-However, the share of women and daughters is generally half than that to which men are entitled.
+Under Islamic family law women have inheritance rights.
+However, under the rule of ta’seeb, or inheritance by filiation, the share for women and daughters is generally half of that to which men are entitled.